cwstra/rescript-graphql-codegen/README.md

 ## WiP
 - `operations`: Baseline Rescript codegen plugin.
 Generates variable and output types.
 ## TODO
-- `near-re-operation-file`: Planned output preset; the `near-operation-file` preset automatic generates Typescript imports, which need to be prevented with certain specific values in the `presetConfig`.Ideally, this would be a very similar equivalent that requires no special config.
+- `near-re-operation-file`: Planned output preset; the `near-operation-file` preset automatic generates Typescript imports, which need to be prevented with certain specific values in the `presetConfig.
+Ideally, this would be a very similar equivalent that requires no special config.